Slovenia Economic Outlook

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 |Exchange Rate||1.18||0.65 %||Dec 06|

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Slovenia Economic News

-In September, consumer prices edged up 0.1% from the previous month, which was above the flat growth recorded in August.
+In September, consumer prices rose 0.2% over the previous month, which followed a 0.1% rise in August.